Guthox/Java-TCP-Client/README.md

 # Java TCP Client
  Simple TCP client socket in Java.

-Use for examples.
+ Just compile or use release .jar to run.